 Sam was reading when the sun dimmed.

-He looked up from his book in time to see the overhead light blink off, then on.
-The music playing on his laptop—Beethoven’s 7th—croaked a discordant jumble of notes before the screen went black.
-His bedside clock flashed, the red numbers fading away as a breath of air left goosebumps on his arms.
+As he looked up from his book, he caught the sky outside his window shading into twilight.
+Overhead, the light blinked off, then on and the music playing on his laptop—Beethoven’s 7th—croaked a discordant jumble of notes before the screen went black.
+A breath of cold air left goosebumps on his arms.

 “What the—” Sam pushed up from the chair as the overhead light faded again.
 His breath caught in his throat, like he had swallowed a lump of ice.
-His room was not large, made smaller by the piles of boxes, and now shadows rose between stacks of waist-high containers.
+His room was not large, made smaller by the piles of boxes making up his collection, and now shadows rose between stacks of waist-high containers.
 He wormed through them in the dim light, heart racing.
 Was this really happening, or was he having an attack?
 Why now?
 It took two tries to pick up his grandfather’s pocket watch from where it rested on an end table beside his bed.
-His hands were shaking, and thump of his heartbeat nearly overpowered the rhythmic ticking transmitted through his palm.
-He tried to listen to only the mechanical beat—let it inform his body with the regular beat of time.
+His hands shook, and the thump of his heartbeat nearly overpowered the rhythmic ticking transmitted through his palm.
+He focused on the mechanical beat—let it inform his body with the regular beat of time.

 Calm down.
 Stillness evaded him, left him unsteady.
-Which is perfectly reasonable.
 Everything is going dark in the middle of the day.
 At least the watch was working.
-He made sure to keep it wound, here in the safety of his room.
+He made sure to keep it wound, and kept it safe in his room.

-Sam watched the sky outside the window shade into twilight.
-His other hand fingered the lid of a small shoebox.
-His collection contained grass clippings, shells, sand, and other things, bought by friends and customers of his aunt.
+While watching the darkened sky, his other hand fingered the lid of a small shoebox.
+His collection of boxes contained grass clippings, shells, sand, and other things, bought by friends and customers of his aunt.
 They reminded him of favorite sights and smells.
-The shoebox, though, contained things more precious than the rest: half a belt, stiff from water damage, and the heel of a woman’s left shoe, sheared off cleanly.
+However, the shoebox contained things more precious than the rest: half a belt, stiff from water damage, and the heel of a woman’s left shoe, sheared off cleanly.

 No. Can’t think of them now.
 They’re gone, and I can’t change it.
 He shivered at another gust of cold air.
 His room felt like late January instead of August.
-He eyed the window.
-The thought of opening it—of going somewhere he didn’t know—made his hands sweat, but he had to find out what was happening.
+He eyed the window, but the thought of opening it—letting in the places he didn’t know—made his hands sweat.
 His hand left the box, moving to the windowpane.
 He hissed and shook his fingers.
-The window was colder than the house—no need to open it.
-He breathed out and raised his watch to his ear, hearing the steady beat.
+The window was colder than the house, which meant outside must be too.
+He breathed out and raised his watch to his ear, listening to the steady beat.

 The chill air in the hall made him regret the shorts, but he shrugged his coat on, then leaned against the wall, pulling his socks on carefully.
-They’d just distract him, if the seams were going the wrong way, and there was too much going on already.
+If the seams were going the wrong way, they’d just distract him, and there was too much going on already.
 He closed his eyes.
 Don’t shut down.
 Keep moving.